 215 recorded.
 The reason is forbidden links.
 Independently of whether we sample full

-216 communities of subset communities we face a problem: some of the interactions
+216 communities or subset communities we face a problem: some of the interactions

 217 that we can visualize in the empty adjacency matrix _ will simply not occur.
 Thus,